lnugraha/patch-recovery/README.md

-# Convolution Network Modeling
+# Patch Recovery
-Understanding the mathematics behind convolution operator from 2D t 3D
+Identify the top left corner of an image patch from its original image

 ## Provided Information ##